devowhippit/devonhirth.com/src/portfolio/working-nyc/index.md

 In 2022 we collaborated with the Mayor’s Office of Talent and Workforce Development, Deputy Mayor’s Office of Strategic initiatives, and The Office of Technology and Innovation to release the next major version of the site for job-seekers and employers.
 In the fall we launched the redesigned site, increasing the amount of program content from 30 to over 80 workforce programs.
 We added 8 population specific guides for youth/young adults, NYCHA residents, people with disabilities, black/hispanic/latino/indigenous people of color, justice-impacted individuals, and LGBTQ+, veterans, and women.
 At one point it featured over 200 structured job posts.
 The relaunch coincided with the launch of <a href="https://mycity.nyc.gov" target="_blank" rel="noopener nofollow noreferrer">NYC MyCity</a> where Working NYC was featured as the primary workforce resource.

-> In 2023, the site was renamed to <a href="https://jobready.nyc.gov/" target="_blank" rel="noopener nofollow noreferrer">Job Ready NYC</a> and continues to to prepare and connect people living in New York City to jobs. {.content__full}

 The projects below document my contributions prior to 2022 redesign and relaunch.

 &nbsp;